Experienced Child Support Attorneys In Los Angeles, California

 Typically, that means the parent that spends the most amount of time with the child — often referred to as a custodial parent — is the one who receives child support payments.
 These payments are designed to put the children’s best interests first and allow them to maintain the same type of support of a two-parent home.

 Although it is typically the non-custodial parent who makes child support payments, the California family courts may order both parents to make support payments.
-Our skilled child support lawyer in Los Angeles can help you understand your children’s overall financial needs, based on the custody decisions, and how they apply to your unique circumstances.
+Our skilled child support lawyer can help you understand your children’s overall financial needs, based on the custody decisions, and how they apply to your unique circumstances.

 This is true no matter which side of the courtroom you are on.
 Whether you are the one who will be expected to pay child support, or are the one who is seeking financial support, our child support lawyers will help you understand what you are entitled to based on multiple factors the courts will consider when making the award decision.